 So: we got in, tickled and twisted some areas of Lertap code, and it is better; now, once it has been installed, it will open substantially faster, and close in a jiffy.
 The improvements started to appear in version 18.104.22.168 (early December 2018).

 Building on work done at the University of Western Ontario, a new script for use with Rstudio is ready.
-It's for those wanting to get IRT statistics and graphs for dichotomous test items (another script for polytomous items may be ready by next month, August 2018).
+It's for those wanting to get IRT statistics and graphs for dichotomous test items.
 Go to this page and follow links found there.
+Also, admire this topic about a Rasch capability now built into Lertap itself.

 •Added a paper on using R and RStudio